 Interaction with alcohol is unknown.
 Please consult your doctor.

 WEIGH RISKS VS BENEFITS

-Cycloxan 50mg Tablet is probably safe to use during lactatio+more
+Cycloxan 50 mg Tablet is unsafe to use during lactation.

 No. Cycloxan is an alkylating agent used in the treatment of various cancers.
 It is not an antimetabolite or anthracycline type of anti-cancer drug.
 It has a structure and effects different from steroids

 Yes.
 Hair loss (alopecia), infertility (in men and women), low platelet count (thrombocytopenia), headaches and inflammation of the urinary bladder (hemorrhagic cystitis) are among the known common side effects of Cycloxan use